khalido/blog/content/post/PyConAu2018.md

 - used pymunk to handle the physics of the sim, but is only 2d, so they had to work around that
 - needed to use tkinter with pygame
 - https://pyvlov.wordpress.com/

+**takeaway:** interesting project to follow.
+The future is training your own robot to do something.

 ### wrap up